leonp84/code-institute-project-2/README.md

 ### Bugs

-- Building and deploying a more data-intensive app, such as an interactive to-do list, involved resolving numerous bugs, which formed a significant part of the development journey.
+Building and deploying a more data-intensive app, such as an interactive to-do list, involved resolving numerous bugs, which formed a significant part of the development journey.
 Below are some of the more prominent bugs encountered during testing, all of which have been fixed.

 - Initially, JSHint showed many warnings (over 300).
-The majority of these were missing semicolons, particularly in instances where variables were not properly assigned.
+The majority of these were missing semicolons or instances where variables were not properly assigned.
 All issues were addressed and resolved.

-- The CSS Jigsaw validator identified incorrect input text (`display: flex 1 auto`) and unused CSS properties that I had previously implemented but were no longer necessary.
+- The CSS Jigsaw validator identified incorrect text (`display: flex 1 auto`) and unused CSS properties that I had previously implemented but were no longer necessary.
 These were removed, and the display property was updated to simply `display: flex`.

 - The HTML validator reported incorrect `<id>` usage, where I accidentally assigned the same id to multiple elements.
 I switched to using classes instead.